 The Plan Area would continue to be served with electric, gas, telephone, cable, and internet service from private companies, as detailed below (see Table 9-8).

 Existing overhead electric lines would be removed and undergrounded on streets in the Plan Area.
+Several electricity transfer stations would be built along the underground lines.
 Some of the buried conduits would be placed in joint trenches carrying electrical power, cable TV, phone, fiber optic, and gas lines.
 Table 9-9 describes the changes and additions to the existing system.